acmilanfan/blog-backend-kotlin/README.md

 * Hibernate 5.3.7

 **TODOs:**
-* Add endpoint to get only displayed posts
 * Implement liking a post
 * Implement disliking a post
 * Implement sorting posts by date